BartMassey/canvas-hw/README.md

 * Find course ID in course URL
 * Find assignment ID in assignment URL
 * Run `upload-grades.py <courseid> <asgid>`

+Note that the `--test` argument can be used to upload just one grade.
+This is useful to avoid spamming the list if something is configured wrong / you are unsure.

 ## Acknowledgments